hanhanwu/Basic_But_Useful/RA_command_lines.md

     * `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" < /dev/null 2> /dev/null ; brew install caskroom/cask/brew-cask 2> /dev/null`
     * `brew install graphviz`
       * You may get some instructions at the end to tell you add those libraries into PATH, in fact, ignore them is also fine
+### Windows Subsystem Linux (WSL)
+* Download and install Ubuntu:
+  * Note: I tried to use windows store to download Ubuntu, but unfortunately it could not be installed.
+Windows really sucks, and it took so much time to wait for windows store to load...
+  * Download Ubuntu through Powershell: `Invoke-WebRequest -Uri https://aka.ms/wsl-ubuntu-1804 -OutFile Ubuntu.appx -UseBasicParsing`
+  * Install the distro: `Add-AppxPackage .\Ubuntu.appx`
+* Launch the installed Unbuntu
+  * Just click the windows sign, and launch it.
+It's fast and smooth
+  * `sudo apt update && sudo apt upgrade` to upgrade to the latest distro
+* How to install & launch the User Interface for WSL
+  * Download and install windows X server on windows: https://sourceforge.net/projects/vcxsrv/
+  * Launch X server through `C:\Program Files\VcXsrv\xlaunch`
+  * In your linux terminal, type:
+    * `sudo apt install lxde`
+    * `export DISPLAY=:0`
+    * `export LIBGL_ALWAYS_INDIRECT=1`
+    * `startlxde`
+### Install Kafka on Windows
+#### Option 1 - Install on WSL (Windows Subsystem Linux)
+* Install WSL
+* Install JDK & JRE
+  * `sudo apt-get update`
+  * `sudo apt-get install openjdk-8-jdk-headless`
+    * If this doesn't work, try:
+      * `sudo apt-get install -f`
+      * `sudo add-apt-repository ppa:openjdk-r/ppa`
+      * `sudo apt-get update`
+      * `sudo apt-get install openjdk-8-jdk-headless`
+  * The Java Runtime Environment (JRE) is not a Java development platform, JRE provides the Java virtual machine and it must be loaded on a system for Java applications to execute.
+Java development Kit is the Java development platform which provides Java compiler (javac).
+The Ubuntu JDK 8 package includes both jdk and jre platforms.
+So if you need both jdk and jre, install the JDK 8 package, If you only need the Runtime Environment then install the JRE 8 package.
+* NOTE: In my case, my WSL has no network connection...
+Consider my windows still cannot use Youtube and other social media after I was dealing with some network streaming work.... better not to do more with the network...
+Just go with Option 2, the more complex option.

 ### How to install Keras with Tensorflow on R Studio
 * Have to install Keras with Tensorflow backend through Anaconda first, that's seems that only way R studio is trying to find available Keras & Tensorflow
 * `devtools::install_github("rstudio/tensorflow")`  # make sure you have installed devtools